 Public passenger-only elevators are not available for contractor use.
 Public elevators are not intended to move construction materials unless permission is provided by the CSR.
 Costs, plus overhead, for the temporary threshold bridge installation and removal are charged to the tenant.
-All interior finishes are protected and the cab immediately cleaned of any dust or debris.
+Airport service and passenger elevators have a 500-pound threshold crossing limit for wheels.
+All interior finishes are protected, and the cab immediately cleaned of any dust or debris.